Nils Lauper

-Nils Lauper (born 12 October 1982 in Seedorf) is a Swiss freestyle skier, specializing in halfpipe.
+Nils Lauper (born 12 October 1982 in Seedorf, Switzerland) is a Swiss freestyle skier, specializing in halfpipe.

 Lauper competed at the 2014 Winter Olympics for Switzerland.
 He placed 16th in the qualifying round in the halfpipe, failing to advance.

 As of April 2014, his best showing at the World Championships is 10th, in the 2011 halfpipe.

 Lauper made his World Cup debut in November 2003.
 As of April 2014, he has three World Cup podium finishes, with his best a silver at Les Contamines in 2008–09.
 His best World Cup overall finish in the halfpipe is 3rd, in 2008–09.